-2 With 1979 as the dominant referent, this meant that Japan's Fukuda wished to surpass China, America's Bush Democrat Jimmy Carter, Germany's Merkel Social Democrat Helmut Schmidt, Britain's Brown Conservative Margaret Thatcher (also at her first summit), France's Sarkozy fellow conservative Valéry Giscard d'Estaing and Canada's Harper Progressive Conservative Joe Clark, above all on climate change and energy.
+1 With 1979 as the dominant referent, this meant that Japan's Fukuda wished to surpass China, America's Bush Democrat Jimmy Carter, Germany's Merkel Social Democrat Helmut Schmidt, Britain's Brown Conservative Margaret Thatcher (also at her first summit), France's Sarkozy fellow conservative Valéry Giscard d'Estaing and Canada's Harper Progressive Conservative Joe Clark, above all on climate change and energy.

-The key theme of the environment, with climate change at its core, had initially been signaled by Prime Minister Shinzo Abe in March 2007.
-It was continued by his successor, Yasuo Fukuda, after the latter replaced him in September 2007.
-Here Japan sought ambitious results, in the form of G8 discussions on a "new framework that will ensure participation by the United States and China, the world's largest greenhouse-gas emitters."
-By this standard, the Toyako Summit would succeed if all major carbon polluters agreed to act to control their carbon.
+discussions on a "new framework that will ensure participation by the United States and China, the world's largest greenhouse-gas emitters."2 By this standard, the Toyako Summit would succeed if all major carbon polluters agreed to act to control their carbon.
 The summit would also receive the report, mandated at Gleneagles in 2005, on how to carry forward the sustainable energy dialogue and the interim report on the Heiligendamm Process, including energy efficiency, as specified in 2007 (see Appendix C).

 The second priority, African development, had been publicly indicated even earlier, on November 18, 2006.
 Then a senior official from Germany announced that its 2007 summit would not focus on debt relief and increased aid to Africa because the 2005 report of the Commission for Africa (CFA) had left the issue to be taken up again by the Japanese G8 presidency in 2008.
 Following an April 2007 meeting in Tokyo between Italy's then prime minister Romano Prodi and Abe, the latter stated: "As both our countries will be chairing these summits, co-operation is essential.
 The issues to be taken up at the G8 summit meeting are long-term issues."
 Prodi added: "It is necessary to build a joint policy towards Africa ...
 Africa is developing economically amid globalization.
-We have up until now discussed major environmental and human disasters in Africa at our G8 meetings."
-Also in 2008 Japan planned to hold the Fourth Tokyo International Conference on African Development (TICAD-IV), a gathering of African leaders and their development partners starting in 1993 that had taken place every five years.
+We have up until now discussed major environmental and human disasters in Africa at our G8 meetings."3 Also in 2008 Japan planned to hold the Fourth Tokyo International Conference on African Development (TICAD-IV), a gathering of African leaders and their development partners starting in 1993 that had taken place every five years.

 The third initial priority of intellectual property flowed from Japan's 2007 summit success in securing recognition of the need to streamline and harmonize the international patent system, and its failure to get its desired agreement on a treaty to prevent the spread of counterfeit and pirated products.
-Japan sought to build on the 2007 leaders' statement that "we recognize the need for continued study by national experts of the possibilities of strengthening the international legal framework pertaining to intellectual property rights enforcement."5 Japan hoped to move to the treaty stage at its summit in 2008.
+Japan sought to build on the 2007 leaders' statement that "we recognize the need for continued study by national experts of the possibilities of strengthening the international legal framework pertaining to intellectual property rights enforcement."4 Japan hoped to move to the treaty stage at its summit in 2008.

 Japan's fourth initial priority of nuclear safety had appeared in May 2007.
 A news report noted that "Japan plans to discuss compiling international safety guidelines for nuclear power plants with other members of the G8 nations, with an eye to reaching agreement at next year's G8 summit in Hokkaido, government sources said ...
-The guidelines are expected to include assistance from the G8 nations on techniques for safety inspections and maintenance, as well as stipulating training for local staff and unified regulations on management in order to prevent the transfer or leakage of technologies or nuclear-related materials."
-This item would repeat the one area of nuclear power that an otherwise divided G8 could agree on in 2006 and 2007.
+The guidelines are expected to include assistance from the G8 nations on techniques for safety inspections and maintenance, as well as stipulating training for local staff and unified regulations on management in order to prevent the transfer or leakage of technologies or nuclear-related materials."5 This item would repeat the one area of nuclear power that an otherwise divided G8 could agree on in 2006 and 2007.
 It also responded directly to the deadly nuclear accidents that Japan had suffered from at home (Donnelly 2001).
-The most recent shock came from a deadly earthquake that had struck Japan in July 2007, damaged a nuclear power plant and produced radiation leaks.
+The most recent